 Solr Search

-Alongside faiss/langchain/openai-embeddings, I’ve also built a conventional Solr index.
+Alongside FAISS, LangChain, and OpenAI embeddings, I also built a conventional Solr index.
 Overall, Solr 9 also supports vector search (Dense Vector Search), and I, of course, tested it as well, but the issue of how to create vectors for sentences within the existing budget and hardware remains the same.
 After all, this project is non-commercial.
-Therefore, SOLR is used here for its traditional purpose – for reverse index search by keywords.
+Therefore, Solr is used here for its traditional purpose: reverse-index search by keywords.

-However, the Solr “tranditional” search configuration was accompanied by “non-traditional” query pre-processing and, on top of that, re-ranking algorithm.
+However, the Solr “traditional” search configuration was accompanied by “non-traditional” query preprocessing and, on top of that, a reranking algorithm.

 Let’s start with the query preprocessing.
 For the query